Ink and watercolour on paper

-Auckland-born Arthur Thompson studied at the Elam School of Art during the Depression of the 1930s.
-Thereafter there was little opportunity for artists (“no work, no scholarships, no buyers”, as he himself wrote) other than annual exhibitions at the Auckland Society of Arts.
-Like other aspiring artists of the time he was obliged to turn his considerable skills to commercial art.
+Auckland-born Arthur Thompson studied at Elam School of Art during the Depression of the 1930s.
+Thereafter, there was little opportunity for artists (‘no work, no scholarships, no buyers’, as he himself wrote) other than annual exhibitions at the Auckland Society of Arts.
+Like other aspiring artists of the time, he was obliged to turn his considerable skills to commercial art.

-By the 1950s he was well known for his TEAL airline posters advertising Pacific destinations and for his covers for Auckland Festival brochures.
-By the 1960s, he had broadened his skills to become a costume and set designer for theatre, film and television, in 1961 working in England on David Lean’s film Lawrence of Arabia.
-In 1963, he and his wife, Barbara, bought her father Arnold Goodwin’s pioneering puppetry theatre business, Goodwin Marionette Theatre, which they continued to operate successfully, making puppets and performing touring shows all over New Zealand.
+By the 1950s, he was well known for his TEAL airline posters advertising Pacific destinations and for his covers for Auckland Festival brochures.
+By the 1960s, he had broadened his skills to become a costume and set designer for theatre, film, and television, in 1961 working in England on David Lean’s film Lawrence of Arabia.
+In 1963, he and his wife, Barbara, bought her father Arnold Goodwin’s pioneering puppetry theatre business, Goodwin Marionette Theatre, which they continued to operate successfully, making puppets and performing touring shows all over Aotearoa.

-Arthur Thompson, like May Smith, John Holmwood and Eric Lee-Johnson, had worked in England and would have been familiar with the paintings of John Piper, Paul Nash and Eric Ravilious for whom the picturesque, melancholy qualities of bombed or otherwise decaying buildings were a creative spur.
-No bombs had fallen in Northland however derelict houses were everywhere.
+Arthur Thompson, like John Holmwood, and Eric Lee-Johnson, and May Smith, had worked in England and would have been familiar with the paintings of John Piper, Paul Nash, and Eric Ravilious, for whom the picturesque, melancholy qualities of bombed or otherwise decaying buildings were a creative spur.
+No bombs had fallen in Northland; however, derelict houses were everywhere.